janblechschmidt/physics-informed-operator-networks-for-pdes-on-metric-graphs/README.md

 This repository accompanies the the ICML 2025 publication entitled **Physics-Informed DeepONets for drift-diffusion on metric graphs: simulation and parameter identification**.

-Parts of the functions are based on the repository [https://github.com/PredictiveIntelligenceLab/Physics-informed-DeepONets].

 ## Link to Paper

 The paper is available here [https://openreview.net/forum?id=oF1OPyMw1m]